Meet Our Staff at Kotsanis Institute

 David Smithson, M.D.

-Dr. Smithson attended college at the University of Mississippi, After college, Dr. Smithson went to medical school at the University of Oklahoma.
+Dr. Smithson attended college at the University of Mississippi, after college, Dr. Smithson went to medical school at the University of Oklahoma.
 During his medical career, Dr. Smithson completed his internal medicine residency at O.U.
-Tulsa, and later did a sports medicine fellowship in Burmingham, AL at the American Sports Medicine Institute, headed by Dr. James Andrews.
+Tulsa, and later did a sports medicine fellowship in Birmingham, AL at the American Sports Medicine Institute, headed by Dr. James Andrews.

-Dr. Smithson has done many things during his medical career, including private practice, working for he United States Navy, as well as served as a team physician for the Auburn University Athletic Department.
+Dr. Smithson has done many things during his medical career, including private practice, working for the United States Navy, as well as served as a team physician for the Auburn University Athletic Department.

 Dr. Smithson began to transition to functional medicine more than 12 years ago, including work in bio-identical hormones, nutrition, stem cells, exosomes, platelet rich plasma (PRP), and oxygen therapies.